ProvataHealth/policies/source/sections/data_integrity_policy.md

 * Transmission encryption keys use a minimum of 4096-bit RSA keys, or keys and ciphers of equivalent or higher cryptographic strength.
 * Transmission encryption keys are limited to use for one year and then must be regenerated.
 * In the case of Provata Health provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
 * System logs of all transmissions of Production Data access.
-These logs must be available for audit.